-A high quality natural lubricant can help provide relief for both daily life as well as sexual activities.
-Personal lubricants can provide a barrier between delicate vulvar tissue and rubbing, chafing or friction.
+A high-quality natural lubricant can help provide relief for both daily lives as well as sexual activities.
+Personal lubricants can provide a barrier between delicate vulvar tissue and rubbing, chafing, or friction.
 Many women with vulvodynia can find wearing pants or underwear uncomfortable, so regular use of a lubricant can help.
 Applying personal lubricant can also help with using tampons, which is often challenging for women with vulvar pain.
 Finally, pain during sex is a common issue for women with vulvodynia.
-Lubrication is essential for intimacy – both intercourse and ‘outercourse’, or foreplay, because it can form a protective barrier over sensitive vulvar skin.
+Lubrication is essential for intimacy – both intercourse and ‘outercourse’, or foreplay because it can form a protective barrier over sensitive vulvar skin.
 Sylk is unique because it is the only lubricant that uses New Zealand kiwifruit vine extract.
 What makes this ingredient special?
-It yields a compound called pectin polysaccharides, which form a ‘film’ over the vulva when applied, and act as a highly effective lubricant.
+It yields a compound called pectin polysaccharides, which form a ‘film’ over the vulva when applied and act as a highly effective lubricant.
 The pectin polysaccharide film is similar to natural vaginal secretions.